coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 ![GIF showing git status command](/assets/images/2019-12-20-basic-git-commands/git-status.gif)

 ## 6. `git branch`
-`git branch` list the existing branches from the local repository.
+`git branch` lists the existing branches from the local repository.
 The current branch will be highlighted in green and marked with an asterisk.

 ```
 HP@Gaurav MINGW64 /e/directory/example (master)